Light sheet fluorescence microscopy: Power of resolution

 The lateral resolution of a selective plane illumination microscope is comparable to that of a standard (epi) fluorescence microscope, as it is determined fully by the detection objective and the wavelength of the detected light (see Abbe limit).
 E.g. for detection in the green spectral region around 525 nm, a resolution of 250–500 nm can be reached.
-The axial resolution is worse than the lateral (about a factor of 4), but it can be improved by using a thinner lightsheet in which case nearly isotropic resolution is possible.
-Thinner light sheets are either thin only in a small region (for Gaussian beams) or else specialized beam profiles such as Bessel beams must be used (besides added complexity, such schemes add side lobes which can be detrimental).
+The axial resolution is worse than the lateral (about a factor of 4), but it can be improved by using a thinner light-sheet in which case nearly isotropic resolution is possible.
+Thinner light-sheets are either thin only in a small region (for Gaussian beams) or else specialized beam profiles such as Bessel beams must be used (besides added complexity, such schemes add side lobes which can be detrimental).
 Alternatively, isotropic resolution can be achieved by computationally combining 3D image stacks taken from the same sample under different angles.
 Then the depth-resolution information lacking in one stack is supplied from another stack; for example with two orthogonal stacks the (poor-resolution) axial direction in one stack is a (high-resolution) lateral direction in the other stack.

-The lateral resolution of light sheet fluorescence microscopy can be improved beyond the Abbe limit, by using super resolution microscopy techniques, e.g. with using the fact, that single fluorophores can be located with much higher spatial precision than the nominal resolution of the used optical system (see stochastic localization microscopy techniques).
-In Structured Illumination Light Sheet Microscopy, structured illumination techniques have been applied to further improve the optical sectioning capacity of light sheet fluorescence microscopy.
+The lateral resolution of light-sheet fluorescence microscopy can be improved beyond the Abbe limit, by using super-resolution microscopy techniques, e.g. with using the fact, that single fluorophores can be located with much higher spatial precision than the nominal resolution of the used optical system (see stochastic localization microscopy techniques).
+In Structured Illumination Light-Sheet Microscopy, structured illumination techniques have been applied to further improve the optical sectioning capacity of light-sheet fluorescence microscopy.